Tyomaaans/Email-Job/README.md

 # Email-Job API

-A production-ready REST API for transactional email delivery built with Go.
-Designed for reliable email dispatching with smart daily rate-limit enforcement — featuring contact form submissions, live demo request workflows, RabbitMQ-based retry queuing, and Redis-backed daily counters with automatic midnight reset.
+A production-ready REST API for transactional email delivery built with Go, successfully deployed as a real-world backend for a personal web profile.
+All API requests, data structures, and email workflows are aligned with the actual forms and requirements of the website, featuring RabbitMQ-based retries and Redis-backed daily rate limiting with automatic midnight reset.

 ---